r00tstici/writeups/DaVinciCTF_2021/Members/README.md

 ## Solution

 Probably the flag isn't in the same table where are archived all the members.
 So the best thing to do is to show all the table names and see if there is something interesting.
-To do this we can use the **UNION** command that permits to add a maliciuos sub-query to the original one and get other data from the database.
+To do this we can use the **UNION** command that permits to add a malicious sub-query to the original one and get other data from the database.
 In particolaur the table **information_schema.tables** contains the information about all the tables located in the db.
 Let's inject the following code:

 `Leonard" UNION (SELECT TABLE_NAME,2,3 FROM INFORMATION_SCHEMA.TABLES); --`